Tobacco smoking: Ignition safety

 An indirect public health problem posed by cigarettes is that of accidental fires, usually linked with consumption of alcohol.
-Enhanced combustion using nitrates was traditionally used but cigarette manufacturers have been silent on this subject claiming at first that a safe cigarette was technically impossible, then that it could only be achieved by modifying the paper.
-Roll your own cigarettes contain no additives and are fire safe.
+Enhanced combustion using nitrates was traditionally used, but cigarette manufacturers have been silent on this subject, claiming at first that a safe cigarette was technically impossible, then that it could only be achieved by modifying the paper.
+Roll-your-own cigarettes contain no additives and are fire-safe.
 Numerous fire safe cigarette designs have been proposed, some by tobacco companies themselves, which would extinguish a cigarette left unattended for more than a minute or two, thereby reducing the risk of fire.
 Among American tobacco companies, some have resisted this idea, while others have embraced it.
-RJ Reynolds was a leader in making prototypes of these cigarettes in 1983 and will make all of their U.S. market cigarettes to be fire-safe by 2010.
+RJ Reynolds was a leader in making prototypes of these cigarettes in 1983 and will make all of their U.S. market cigarettes fire-safe by 2010.
 Phillip Morris is not in active support of it.
 Lorillard (purchased by RJ Reynolds), the US' 3rd-largest tobacco company, seems to be ambivalent.

+Health warnings

+Individual cigarettes in Canada now carry warnings such as "poison in every puff" and "cigarettes cause impotence" in what the government says is an effort to make it "virtually impossible to avoid health warnings altogether".

 Gateway drug theory

-The relationship between tobacco and other drug use has been well-established, however the nature of this association remains unclear.
+The relationship between tobacco and other drug use has been well-established, however, the nature of this association remains unclear.
 The two main theories are the phenotypic causation (gateway) model and the correlated liabilities model.
 The causation model argues that smoking is a primary influence on future drug use, while the correlated liabilities model argues that smoking and other drug use are predicated on genetic or environmental factors.
 One study published by the NIH found that tobacco use may be linked to cocaine addiction and marijuana use.
 The study stated that 90% of adults who used cocaine had smoked cigarettes before (this was for people ages 18–34).
 This study could support the gateway drug theory.

 Cessation

-Smoking cessation, referred to as "quitting", is the action leading towards abstinence of tobacco smoking.
-Methods of "quitting" include advice from physicians or social workers, cold turkey, nicotine replacement therapy, contingent vouchers, antidepressants, hypnosis, self-help (mindfulness meditation), and support groups.
+Quitting smoking often involves advice from physicians or social workers, cold turkey, nicotine replacement therapy, contingent vouchers, antidepressants, vaping, hypnosis, self-help (mindfulness meditation), and support groups.

-In the United States, about 70% of smokers would like to quit smoking, and 50% report having made an attempt to do so in the past year.
+In the United States, about 70% of smokers would like to quit smoking, and 50% report having attempted to do so in the past year.
 Without support, 1% of smokers will successfully quit smoking each year.
 Physician advice to quit smoking increases the rate to 3% per year.
 Adding first‐line smoking cessation medications (and some behavioral help), increased quit rates to around 20% of smokers in a year.

-In recent years, especially in Canada and the United Kingdom, many smokers have switched to use electronic cigarettes in order to quit smoking tobacco.
+For cessation of smoking, public participation in health campaigns are important.